The Fascinating Physics Behind Interstellar Travel

 Science fiction has long served as a lens through which we explore the outer limits of possibility.
 From the warp drives of Star Trek to the psychic navigators of Dune, these imaginative concepts often stem from underlying scientific principles or hypotheses.

-We’ll discuss why interstellar travel continues to captivate humanity and how physics provides the framework to assess what's merely imaginative and what's technologically plausible.
+We’ll discuss why interstellar travel captivates humanity and how physics provides the framework to assess what's merely imaginative and what's technologically plausible.

 Keywords: science fiction, physics inspiration, Star Trek, Dune, interstellar travel, technological plausibility